deadender83/Home-Page/README.md

 ### 👨‍💻 Computer Programming Student | Tech Enthusiast

 - 🎓 Studying at St. Lawrence College
-- 💻 Skilled in C++, Java, JavaScript, PHP, SQL, and Linux
+- 💻 Skilled in C++, Java, JavaScript, PHP, SQL, Lua, and Linux
 - 🚀 Aspiring Intelligence/Cyber Operator in the CAF
 - 🔧 Currently working on a multi-tenant Online Store Database